ImgBotApp/InternetNL/detail/mail/ipv6/mx-reach/verdict/bad_en.md

-At least one of your mail servers (MX) with an IPv6 address is *not* reachable over IPv6.
+At least one of your receiving mail servers with an IPv6 address is *not* reachable over IPv6.